maxrzepka/ml-by-example/README.md

 Machine learning examples implemented in clojure coming from :

-   - Machine Learning in Action : dataset available on
+   - Machine Learning in Action : datasets available on https://github.com/pbharrin/machinelearninginaction .

 It's a playground to understand more about algorithms and concepts used in data science.